West Coast Innovations in

 The sector is now defined by delivery.
 Carbon removal is positioning itself as enabling infrastructure for hard-to-abate sectors, including aviation, maritime transport, defence and heavy industry.
 Maturity will be measured in operating facilities, verified tonnes delivered and coherent policy alignment, rather than announcements or ambition alone.

-Key Takeaways from Carbon Unbound West Coast 2026
+Key Themes from Carbon Unbound West Coast 2026

-We closed with remarks from Wade Grant, Member of Parliament for Vancouver Quadra and Parliamentary Secretary to the Minister of Environment and Climate Change, underscoring a clear signal: government is stepping into its role as an enabler of scale.
-Carbon removal is no longer peripheral.
-It is becoming embedded in Canada’s climate and industrial strategy.
+We closed with remarks from Wade Grant, Member of Parliament for Vancouver Quadra and Parliamentary Secretary to the Minister of Environment and Climate Change, underscoring a clear signal: the Canadian government is stepping into its role as an enabler of scale.
+Carbon removal is becoming embedded in Canada’s climate and industrial strategy.

 90%